-The FDA warning advises type-2 diabetes patients taking these SGLT-2 inhibitors of increased risk of developing a rare bacterial infection known as necrotizing fasciitis of the perineum, or Fournier’s gangrene, a potentially deadly infection of the genitals and the area surrounding the genitals can be deadly.
+The FDA warning advises that taking these SGLT-2 inhibitors increases the risk of developing a rare bacterial infection known as necrotizing fasciitis of the perineum, or Fournier’s gangrene.
+This infection of the genitals and the area surrounding the genitals can be deadly.
 Both males and females are at risk for infection.
 The bacteria enter the body through broken skin and spread rapidly.

 Patients taking any of the aforementioned drugs should be on the lookout for any of the following symptoms:

-If you experience any of these symptoms AND have a fever higher than 100.4 degrees, or a general feeling of sickness, get medical help immediately.
-The infection must be treated quickly with antibiotics and surgery.
+If you experience any of these symptoms, a general feeling of sickness, or a fever higher than 100.4 degrees, get medical help immediately.
+This infection must be treated quickly with antibiotics and surgery.

-The FDA also requests that patients taking this drug, or any drugs, report any adverse reactions or side effects they experience.
-Reports can be filed through the FDA MedWatch voluntary reporting system at www.fda.gov/safety/medwatch-fda-safety-information-and-adverse-event-reporting-program or by calling 1-800-332-1088.
+The FDA also requests that patients taking this drug report adverse reactions or side effects.
+Reports can be filed through the FDA MedWatch voluntary reporting system or by calling 1-800-332-1088.

 If you or a loved one has experienced unnecessary pain and suffering from an SGLT-2 inhibitor, please contact Becker Law Office for a free assessment of your case.
 Our dangerous drug lawyers will discuss the specifics of your drug injury and legal options for pursuing compensation.
 You are worth it, and we will fight for you.